Lautaro Valenti: Club career

 Valenti was produced by the academy of Primera División side Lanús.
 He was an unused substitute on three occasions in the 2018–19 campaign for fixtures with Atlético Tucumán, Banfield and Godoy Cruz.
 His professional debut arrived at the conclusion of the aforementioned season in the Copa de la Superliga, with Luis Zubeldía selecting Valenti to start and finish a round of sixteen match against Vélez Sarsfield.
 On 27 July 2019, Valenti scored on his Primera División bow as he netted in a 1–1 draw with Gimnasia y Esgrima.
 In total, Valenti made twenty-eight appearances and scored three goals in his first full season with Lanús.

-On 26 September 2020, Italian Serie A side Parma announced the loan arrival of Valenti; with an obligation to buy in June 2021, as the centre-back penned a four-year contract.
+On 26 September 2020, Italian side Parma announced the loan arrival of Valenti, with an obligation to buy in June 2021, as the centre-back penned a four-year contract.
 He made his debut in a Coppa Italia third round victory over Pescara on 28 October, after replacing Riccardo Gagliolo off the bench with eighteen minutes remaining.
-His Serie A bow arrived on 22 December during a defeat to bottom of the table Crotone.
-In 2024 he is promoted to Serie A with his team.
+His Serie A bow arrived on 22 December during a defeat to bottom-of-the-table Crotone.
+In 2024, he was promoted to Serie A with his team.